-- 12.7.1 Non-conforming signs, legally existing as of the effective date of this section, may be continued, provided that these non-conforming signs shall not be: - enlarged. - illuminated, if not previously illuminated. - altered to create any additional non-conformities. - 12.7.2 The property owner shall remove all non-conforming signs within 60 days after a given use ceases activity.
+- 12.7.1 Non-conforming signs, legally existing as of the effective date of this section, may be continued, provided that these non-conforming signs shall not be: - a) enlarged. - b) illuminated, if not previously illuminated. - c) altered to create any additional non-conformities. - 12.7.2 The property owner shall remove all non-conforming signs within 60 days after a given use ceases activity.
 This paragraph does not apply to seasonal or part-time uses during normal shutdowns.